foundry-rs/book/src/zksync-specifics/limitations/events.md

 ```

 ### Issues with `expectEmit`
-This can often come as a surprise to users, who have the following test structure in place:
+This can often come as a surprise to users who have the following test structure in place:

 ```solidity
 contract Number {